35th Reunion

 Helen Gould lost her husband to alcoholism in July 2020, the ending to a tumultuous 18 months.
 They were married for nearly 20 years.
 She is the owner and principal of Brandstuff, a boutique naming and branding consultancy.
 She has extensive experience running workshops and meetings.

-Houghton Library: Beneath Harvard’s Treasure Box
+Beneath Harvard’s Treasure Room

 Harvard Archives and Reading Room, Pusey Library, between Houghton and Widener Libraries